The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 **What happens if there are two targets?**

-If both targets will last long enough, use Higanbana on each and reapply as necessary.
-Do not use Kaeshi: Higanbana; even in this scenario, it is more worthwhile to build one Sen with Yukikaze and apply the DoT that way than it is to burn Kaeshi on Higanbana.
-Two targets also introduce a unique rotation where you are using Fuko > Mangetsu/Oka to generate your Getsu/Ka Sen, but using Hakaze > Yukikaze to generate your Setsu Sen, then spending them on Tenka Goken instead of building three Sen and using Midare Setsugekka.
-This is because Tenka Goken is also the most efficient in terms of Sen usage as you can perform it three times over six Sen, as opposed to Midare Setsugekka twice over the same amount of Sens.
+If both targets will last long enough, using Higanbana on each and reapply as necessary.
+Do not use Kaeshi: Higanbana, even in this scenario it is more worthwhile to build 1 Sen with Yukikaze and apply the DoT that way than it is to burn Kaeshi on Higanbana.
+Two targets also introduces its own unique rotation, where you are using Fuko > Mangetsu/Oka to generate your Getsu/Ka Sen and using Hakaze > Yukikaze to generate your Setsu Sen, then spending them on Midare Setsugekka.
+However, despite being more potency per GCD, this rotation requires more GCDs to go through (as it needs all 3 Sen).
+In the case that you would gain a usage of Tenka Goken over Midare in the time provided, it would be a gain to do that instead.
+Hissatsu: Guren is also a gain on two or more targets and should be used over Hissatsu: Senei in these scenarios.

 # Conclusion